12 meeting types / time-blocked / no sign-up

 How far in advance should you send the meeting agenda?

 Send the agenda at least 24 hours before the meeting.
 For board meetings or strategic sessions, send it 3 to 5 business days in advance with supporting documents.
-Doodle research found that 72% of professionals say they would attend fewer meetings if agendas were shared in advance.
+Sharing the agenda ahead of time lets attendees prepare, decide whether they actually need to be there, and surface questions before the clock starts.

 What is the ideal meeting length?

 Schedule meetings for 25 or 50 minutes instead of 30 or 60.
 This builds in a 5 to 10 minute buffer between meetings, reducing back-to-back fatigue.
-Microsoft's WorkLab research found that back-to-back meetings increase stress biomarkers by 250%.
+Microsoft's WorkLab Human Factors Lab found, using EEG, that stress-associated brain activity builds up cumulatively across back-to-back meetings, and that short breaks between them let it reset.

 How do you write expected outcomes for agenda items?

 Every agenda item should end with one of three outcome types: a Decision (we will choose between options), an Action (we will assign tasks), or Information (attendees will understand the current status).
 Label each item with its outcome type before the meeting.
-This practice reduces meeting time by an average of 17%.
+Naming the outcome up front keeps discussion focused and makes it obvious when an item is finished.

 Updated 2026-04-27